JUDGES AND JUDICIARY • Apr. 14, 2006

 issued after the effective date.

-It's highly unlikely that Congress will take action to amend or
+It's highly unlikely that Congress will take action to

 defeat the rule change.
 A spokesman for the Administrative Office of